 |May 15, 1977||Seed Round - Apple||$80K|

-Steve Jobs- NeXT, Returning to Apple, and Pixar
+Steve Jobs - Founding NeXT, Returning to Apple, and Pixar

-Under Jobs, the company came back in track and his products like iMac which gained positive reviews from the customers.
+Under Jobs, the company came back on track and his products like iMac gained positive reviews from the customers.
 In the upcoming years, Apple introduced many more revolutionary products like Macbook Air, iPod, and iPhone.
-The competitors struggled to produce similar technologies and hence, Apple became the face of the technology!
+The competitors struggled to produce similar technologies and this became the reason for the success of Apple and Steve Jobs.
+Later on, Apple became the face of technology.

 In 1986, Steve purchased an animation company from George Lucas.
-This brand was called as Pixar Animation Studios.
+This brand was called Pixar Animation Studios.
 Jobs had invested $50 million of his own money into the company.
-The studio became popular in the circuit by producing many iconic movies like Toy Story, Finding Nemo, and The Incredibles.
+The studio became popular in the industry by producing many iconic movies like Toy Story, Finding Nemo, and The Incredibles.
 Pixar’s movies earned the company a whopping $4 billion.
-In 2006, it merged with Disney and in this case, Jobs was the largest shareholder of the collaboration.
+In 2006, it merged with Disney and in this case, Jobs was the largest shareholder of the acquisition.

 Must have tools for startups - Recommended by StartupTalky